 HOW TO INSTALL A BUILT-IN MICROWAVE

-Thinking of installing a built-in microwave?
-As with any major appliance, you’ll want to make sure you install your microwave properly before you start using it.
+As with any major appliance, you’ll want to make sure you install your built-in microwave properly before you start using it.
 If you aren’t sure how to get started, our guide can help.
-Watch our video and follow the instructions below to learn how to install a built-in microwave step by step.
+Read this guide for helpful tips on how to install a built-in microwave step by step.
 If you’re concerned about installing your appliance on your own, contact KitchenAid Service and Support.
 We’ll help you schedule an appointment with a technician that can help you complete your installation so you can start cooking your favorite recipes.

 Before you begin the microwave oven installation, refer to the installation manual for a list of recommended tools and parts you may need.